MicroK8s is a solution for teams that want to deploy a lightweight Kubernetes on macOS. Below we include steps for quick set up on Mac.

-MicroK8s is the local distribution of Kubernetes developed by Ubuntu.
-It’s a compact Linux snap that installs a single node cluster on a local PC.
-Although MicroK8s is only built for Linux, Kubernetes on Mac works by setting up a cluster in an Ubuntu VM.
+MicroK8s is a lightweight, pure upstream distribution of Kubernetes developed by Canonical.
+It’s a compact Linux snap that installs a single-node Kubernetes cluster alongside carefully selected add-ons on Linux, Windows and macOS.
+Although MicroK8s was originally built for Linux, Kubernetes on Mac works natively with MicroK8s, using an Ubuntu VM.

-MicroK8s provides another level of reliability because it provides the most current version of Kubernetes for development.
-The latest upstream version of Kubernetes is always available on Ubuntu within one week of official release.
+MicroK8s provides another level of reliability as it provides the most current version of Kubernetes.
+The latest upstream version of Kubernetes is always available on Ubuntu within one week of the official release.

 Kubernetes on Mac set up steps